lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 title: TryHackMe - Warzone 1 - Write-Up
 subtitle: "You received an IDS/IPS alert.
 Time to triage the alert to determine if its a true positive. "
-description: A write-up and walkthrough of the TryHackMe room Warzone 1
+description: A walkthrough of the TryHackMe room Warzone 1
 image: /assets/img/uploads/task2-760x399.png
 optimized_image: /assets/img/uploads/task2.png
 category: write-up